“Empowering at-risk youth with the skills to avoid crime and violence.”

 Research and Evaluation

-To focus public attention to the issues of youth violence, drug abuse, crime and delinquency prevention through newsletters, focus groups, training conferences and public forums.
+To focus public attention on the issues of youth violence, drug abuse, crime and delinquency prevention through newsletters, focus groups, training conferences, and public forums.

-To partner with school districts, youth service agencies, universities and juvenile justice agencies toward achievement of the objectives of prevention of youth violence, drug abuse and delinquency.
+To partner with school districts, youth service agencies, universities, and juvenile justice agencies toward the achievement of the objectives of prevention of youth violence, drug abuse, and delinquency.